timnewbold/MResEcologicalModelling/1StatisticalModels/WorkshopExercises.md

 ```

 If you have time, you could consider experimenting with your own models.
 Perhaps you could include the effects of land-use intensity, or consider interactions among the explanatory variables.
 Let me know if you need a hand trying these things.

+Before you move onto the final exercise, make sure you are happy that you understand what you have done so far.
+You will not be assessed on Bayesian models, but if you have time it might be useful to have a go at them.

 ## Exercise 4: Metabolic Rates - Bayesian Models (If you have time, and are feeling adventurous)